 - More than 3-6 alcoholic drinks per week in women is associated with an increased risk of breast cancer

 Unfortunately is is possible to do everything “right” and still develop breast cancer – currently the best we can do right now is risk reduction, not prevention.
-The reality is that breast cancer and many other diseases are caused by multiple factors – this is why studies evaluating methods of risk reduction are so difficult.
+The reality is that breast cancer and many other diseases are caused by multiple factors, which is one of the reasons that studies evaluating diet and lifestyle are so difficult.
 It is also why the studies that pop up every so often regarding the benefits of a particular nutrient or extract need to be placed in proper perspective – it’s usually not that simple.

 My recommendation for all of my patients, not just those with breast cancer, is to simply take good care of yourself.
 As we age, our bodies become less tolerant of the effects of lack of sleep, heavy alcohol intake, chronic stress, and the dietary habits that we had when we were in our 20’s.
 Our bodies have changed, and we have to change our habits if we want to try to stay healthy.
 Here are some guidelines:

-- A plant-based diet – focus on lots of greens and veggies of all colors, as well as fruits.
-You may feel it’s easier to take your fruits and veggies in pill form, but while you may be getting some of the vitamins and extracts, the way the real foods interact is very complex (cancer development is a similarly complex process) and cannot be replicated in a pill.
+- A plant-based diet – focus on lots of greens and fruits and vegetables of all colors.
+In my opinion, a nutritional supplement (for example broccoli extract) is not the answer.
+The way the real foods interact is very complex and cannot be replicated in a pill.
 Trace nutrients that we may not even know about will also be missing, as well as fiber, not to mention the wonderful taste of properly prepared, fresh, real food!
-A periodic splurge is also fine – life is too short to go without chocolate – just focus on quality.
-There is no one particular food known to reduce the risk of cancer development.
+A periodic splurge is also fine – life is too short to go without chocolate or other indulgence- just focus on quality.

 - Animal protein is ok, just consider the source and eat in moderation